jakelazaroff/jsonelement/README.md

 ## Type safety

 By default, the type of `JSONElement` subclasses' `json` property is `any`.
-If you want a stricter type, you can create a getter overriding the `json` property and use a third-party library such as [Valibot](https://valibot.dev) to validate the resulting JSON:
+If you want a stricter type, you can create a getter overriding the `json` property and use a third-party library such as [Valibot](https://valibot.dev) or [Zod](https://zod.dev) to validate the resulting JSON:

 ```js
 import { boolean, number, object, parse, string } from "valibot";